jloveric/high-order-layers/README.md

 [![Build Status](https://travis-ci.org/jloveric/piecewise-polynomial-layers.svg?branch=master)](https://travis-ci.org/jloveric/piecewise-polynomial-layers)

 # Piecewise Polynomial Layers for Tensorflow
-Tensorflow layers using piecewise Chebyshev polynomials.
-Long ago I wrote a c++ code that explored higher order weights in the synapse of a standard neural network [here](https://www.researchgate.net/publication/276923198_Discontinuous_Piecewise_Polynomial_Neural_Networks) .
-Here we have some of that capability in Tensorflow.
+Tensorflow layers using piecewise Lagrange polynomials with Gauss Lobatto nodes.
+This is a technique commonly used in finite element analysis and means that the weight assigned to each node is exactly the function value at that node.
+Long ago I wrote a c++ code that explored higher order polynomials in the synapse of a standard neural network [here](https://www.researchgate.net/publication/276923198_Discontinuous_Piecewise_Polynomial_Neural_Networks) .
+Here I'm implementing some of that capability in Tensorflow.

 ## Idea

 The idea is extremely simple - instead of a single weight at the synapse, use n-weights.
 The n-weights describe a piecewise polynomial and each of the n-weights can be updated independently.
-A Chebyshev polynomial and gauss lobatto points are used to minimize oscillations of the polynomial.
+A Lagrange polynomial and Gauss Lobatto points are used to minimize oscillations of the polynomial.

 ## Why